How Much Do Dental Assistants Make?

 National Averages

-According to the BLS, the median annual salary for dental assistants in the United States is approximately $46,540.
-However, salaries can range widely based on the factors mentioned above.
-The top 10% of dental assistants earn more than $61,060 annually, while the bottom 10% earn less than $35,470.
+According to the BLS, the median annual salary for dental assistants in the United States stands at approximately $46,540.
+However, salaries can vary widely based on the factors mentioned above.
+The top 10% of dental assistants earn over $61,060 annually, while the bottom 10% earn less than $35,470.

 Salary by State

-Here’s a detailed look at the average salaries for dental assistants in various states:
+Here’s a snapshot of average salaries for dental assistants across various states:

 StateAverage Hourly WageAverage Annual Salary